 In contrast, retention rates of face-to-face training are much lower: 8% to 10%.
 With e-learning, students have more control over the learning process.

 What’s more, if they happen to forget something, they can revisit the material whenever they need to.
 And - they can retake that online quiz if they failed it the first time around.
 This takes a lot of the pressure off and allows them to focus on actually learning.

-12. E-learning has prompted an expansion in income for 42% of US organizations.
+12. E-learning has helped to increase income for 42% of US organizations.

 This is huge.
-Nearly half of US corporations are reaping the benefits of e-learning, according to e-learning statistics for 2019.
+Nearly half of US corporations are reaping the benefits of e-learning, according to e-learning stats for 2022.